melg8/adventureland/solo_self_found_challenge.md

 - Client can only use data exposed via default client-server api, no secret keys or debug information from server can be used on client side
 - Bugs/exploits known or discovered during challenge should not be used in any way
 - Video recording (or time-lapse) of challenge can be uploaded to youtube.com
+- All updates regarding seasonal events are merged from upstream at time they appear in opensource github repository.
+If start/end of event commit to opensource version is delayed compared to current official server state, no manual synchronization of events start/end should be performed.